Sale of Property for Delinquent Taxes

 - Once a written bid has been submitted and/or a live bid has been accepted during the auction, it cannot be withdrawn except by leave of the circuit court.
 Any bidder who attempts to withdraw his/her bid after it has been accepted by the Special Commissioner of Sale may be required to forfeit his/her deposit.

 - Properties are offered "as is," with all faults and without warranties either expressed or implied.
+Prospective bidders should investigate the title on properties prior to bidding.
+The sale of the properties is not subject to the successful bidders’ ability to obtain title insurance.

 - Announcements made the day of sale take precedence over any prior verbal or written terms of sale.